States that have both a medical marijuana law and have removed jail time for possessing small amounts of marijuana

-On July 18, 2017, Gov. Chris Sununu signed HB 640, a marijuana decriminalization bill, into law.
-Under the new law, effective September 16, 2017, penalties for possessing three quarters of an ounce or less of marijuana are reduced from a criminal misdemeanor to a civil violation punishable only by a fine (a summary of the law is here).
+On July 18, 2017, Gov. Chris Sununu signed HB 640, a cannabis decriminalization bill, into law.
+The law reduced penalties for possessing three-quarters of an ounce or less of cannabis from a criminal misdemeanor to a civil violation punishable only by a fine (a summary of the law is here).

 MPP advocated for decriminalization in New Hampshire for more than a decade in advance of this victory.
 However, we know that this progress would not have been possible without the hard work of our many dedicated allies.
-In particular, we’d like to thank attorney Paul Twomey, the ACLU-NH, the New Hampshire Liberty Alliance, and HB 640 sponsor Rep. Renny Cushing (D-Hampton) for their tireless efforts in support of sensible marijuana policy reforms.
+In particular, we are grateful to attorney Paul Twomey, the ACLU-NH, the New Hampshire Liberty Alliance, and HB 640 sponsor Rep. Renny Cushing (who passed away on March 7, 2022) for their tireless efforts in support of sensible cannabis policy reforms.

 To stay updated on the status of marijuana policy reform in New Hampshire, be sure to subscribe to MPP's alerts, if you haven't done so already.